Procedure Guide ·Bladder Stone Surgery ·2026

 Recovery & Aftercare

-Recovery takes about 2 weeks.
-Restricted activity — no running or jumping.
-Antibiotics for 7-14 days.
-Pain medication for 5-7 days.
-Monitor urination closely — frequency, color, straining.
-A prescription diet is often recommended long-term to prevent recurrence.
+About 2 weeks of restricted activity.
+Antibiotics for 7-14 days; pain medication for 5-7 days.
+Monitor urination closely.
+A long-term prescription diet is often recommended.
 Follow-up urinalysis and X-rays at 1-3 months.
 Prescription diet is key to preventing recurrence

 Total Cost - $1,500-$4,000